◼︎MY PERSONAL JOURNEY

-Why now?
-Events over the past week have brought me to this decision.
-A friend from college read my Inauguration Day post for the first time last week and sent the most generous feedback.
-She reminded me how much I value this platform.
+Why blog again?
+Last week a friend from college read my Inauguration Day post — Friends Don’t Let Friends Vote Trump… Or Do They? — for the first time and sent the most generous feedback.
+She reminded me how much I value writing.

 A Request to my Facebook Friends: If you have a comment I encourage you to enter it below instead of on Facebook.
 This way everyone can participate in the conversation!